lightblue-platform/lightblue-docs-user/standards/json_schema.md

 If setting additional properties to false take care that considerations for schema inheritance are taken.

 ###"type":"string"
 Can optionally restrict the format with a "format" attribute but not all tools support it and those that do may have differing interpretations of each value.
-I haven't found a canonical set of values accepted but some I have seen used are: regex uri
+Some of the canonical set of values accepted are: regex uri